AndrewMBarnett/ReEnroll/README.md

     - Inventory Check: Validates the inventory status to ensure successful re-enrollment and valid device signature, if re-enrolled.
     - LAPS Account Status Check: Integrates with Jamf Pro to validate the local administrator password status (LAPS) and update it if necessary.
     - Automatic Site Assignment: Reassigns devices to the correct site during the enrollment process by site ID.
+    - Move Computers to a different site after enrollling by site ID.
+    - Delete Specific Accounts: You can target specific user accounts to delete.
+    - Send a Teams or Slack message after the script runs.

 Prerequisites